 Regarding specific academic credit questions, students are strongly encouraged to meet with Hokies on the Hill faculty advisor Dr. Courtney Thomas, Associate Director of Undergraduate Studies, Department of Political Science.

 Students should also meet with their own academic advisor about credits to confirm/ensure their academic status.

 HOH interns with Donald A. Ritchie, U.S. Senate Historian, Senate Reception Room, U.S. Capitol Building

-Application forms will be due to Courtney Thomas, PSCI Main Office, Room 531 Major Williams Hall, by 5:00 pm on Tuesday, October 10, 2017.
+Application forms will be due to Dr. Courtney Thomas at a time to be determined early this fall.
 Hokies on the Hill does not require recommendation letters.
 If an office participating in the program requires recommendations, you will be notified to provide this additional information once your application has been reviewed.

 There are limited slots available for the Hokies on the Hill Internship program.

 Some of the characteristics the applicant reviewers look for are good academic standing; past experience; thoughtful consideration to a career path; a genuine interest in the internship; an expression of responsibility and dedication; strong interpersonal and leadership skills; self-confidence; positive attitude and strong work ethic; and a willingness to learn from people who have more knowledge and experience than they do.

 An interview, which can be conducted in person, via phone or skype, is also a requirement for the application and will be arranged once the application is received.
 Applicants should be informed by early October as to whether they have been accepted into the program.

 Contact Dave Tinsley with any questions about the application process.